 Parent-Child Record Relationships

-A child record type is a record that is referenced from another record in NetSuite.
+A child record type is a record that's referenced from another record in NetSuite.
 The information in the child record is associated with another record at a higher level, which is the parent record.
 You can use a child record to track multiple fields of specific information that are related to the parent record.
 Child records are always of the List/Record type.
 For more information, see Using Child Records.

-Parent Record: Customer
+Parent Record - Customer

-You can also create your own parent-child relationships.
+You can also create custom parent-child relationships.
 For example, you can create a custom record type called Service Note and associate it with an Equipment custom record type.
 In this example, the Service Note record is associated as the child of the parent Equipment record type.
 On the Service Note record type definition, you can create custom fields for service person, price of service, whether the service was covered under warranty, and the equipment's next date of service.
-With this parent-child relationship established, defined as a custom field, employees can then view these service notes when they are working on the parent Equipment records.
+With this parent-child relationship established, defined as a custom field, employees can then view these service notes when working on the parent Equipment records.

 Parent-child relationships can exist between: